FK Podkonice

 FK Podkonice is a Slovak football team, based in the village of Podkonice.
 The club was founded in 1959.
 Club colors are blue and white.
 FK Podkonice home stadium is Štadión na Brodku with a capacity of 800 spectators.

 History

 The modern history of Podkonice football began on June 15, 1959.
 At a meeting of TJ Tatran Podkonice, a proposal was adopted to take a new path in this sport.
 The Physical Education Unit entered the team into the competition and the boys could represent their own village.
 The team was placed in the 4.
 Liga of the Banská Bystrica District.

 The first home match took place on August 15, 1959.
 They drew 3:3 with the Selce "B" team, and it was with this result that the history of organized football in Podkonice began.

-Recent years

 The football club FK Podkonice currently operates in the 3rd league - West.
 It is the highest competition that the football players in Podkonice have played in.
-They achieved this success thanks to the positive results they have achieved in recent years.

-On 2 September 2020, they played then first division side FC Zlaté Moravce in the Slovak Cup.
-They lost the game 4:1 in front of 800 people.

-On 25 April 2025, Podkonice beat league leaders ŠKF Sereď 1:0 with a goal from their captain Matúš Turňa.